A few characterizations of topological spaces with no infinite discrete subspace: Remarks and comments

 \subsection{The case of posets}

-Theorem \ref{theorem-main} has a well-known predecessor in the theory of poset.
+Theorem \ref{theorem-main} has a well-known predecessor in the theory of posets.
 It is worth to recall it.

 Let $P$ be a poset, and $A$ be a subset of $P$.
 An \emph{upper bound} of $A$ is any $z \in P$ such that $x \leq z$ for every $x \in A$.
-The set $A$ is \emph{up-independent} if no pair of distinct members of $A$ have a common upper bound; it is \emph{consistent} (or compatible) if every pair of members of $A$ has an upper bound.
+Two elements are \emph{compatible} if they have a common upper bound, and \emph{incompatible} otherwise.
+The set $A$ is \emph{up-independent} if all its elements are pairwise incompatible; it is \emph{consistent} if all its elements are pairwise compatible.

 The \emph{final segments} of $P$ are the initial segments of $P^d$, the opposite order; we denote by $\upc A$, resp.\ $\upc a$, the final segment of $P$ generated by $A\subseteq P$, resp.\ $a\in P$.

 The set $\mathbf I(P)$ of initial segments of $P$ is the set of closed sets of a topology, the Alexandroff topology.
 In this setting, a subset $A$ is discrete if and only if it is an antichain, $A$ is dense if and only if it is cofinal, and $A$ is irreducible if and only if it is an ideal.